tyler71/groupby/Readme.md

 * **file**: returns the byte data

 #### Customizing Builtin
-These filters allow additional specification of the output
+Additionally, these filters allow additional specification of the output
 * sha
 * modified
 * accessed